-Team building is the making of cohesive working groups.
-In cohesive groups, all members feel invested in the direction taken and results achieved by the team.
-All members have input towards developing group goals and defining the steps taken to reach those goals.
-Everyone is able to work together to achieve the group objectives.
+What is team building?
+Team building is knowing how to help individuals work as a cohesive group where all members feel invested in the direction and accomplishments of the team.
+All members have input towards developing goals and defining the steps to take to reach those goals.
+Everyone is able to work together to achieve the group's objectives.

-Employers believe that highly collaborative teams will add value through greater productivity, higher morale, less counter-productive conflict, and better customer relations.
-Some organizations use team building to spur productive competition between groups such as sales teams covering different products or regions.
+Employers believe that highly collaborative teams will achieve greater productivity, higher morale, less counter-productive conflict, and better customer relations.

-Team building skills are particularly important in managers, supervisors, and outside consultants who oversee groups of employees.
+Even though companies want all of their employees to have team building skills, they are particularly important for managers, supervisors, and outside consultants that oversee groups of employees.

 If you are helping to unite a team, you need to have strong communication skills.
 Using both written and verbal communication skills, you will have to explain company goals, delegate tasks, resolve conflicts between members, and more.
-It is important that you are able to clearly express ideas to teams.
+It is important that you are able to clearly express ideas in ways that others can understand.

 In order to problem solve and make sure every team member feels heard, you will also have to listen.
-You will need to understand the concerns of every member so that they each feel they are being considered and understood.
+You will need to understand the concerns of every member so that they each feel that they are being considered and appreciated.

 When team building, you will need to solve problems.
-These might include problems related to the group’s goals.
+These might include issues related to the group’s goals.
 However, these might also include interpersonal problems between group members.

 A team builder must help to resolve both.
 He or she needs to be a mediator who can listen to two sides of a problem and help everyone come to an agreement.
 The goal of a team builder is to solve problems in a way that helps the team achieve its goals and keeps its members working well together.

-Being a team builder often requires taking on a leadership role for a team, at least part of the time.
-You need to make decisions when there is conflict, establish group goals, and manage team members who are not producing their best work.
-All of this requires leadership and management.
+Being a team builder often requires assuming a leadership role for a team.
+You need to make decisions when there is conflict, establish group goals, and work with team members who are not producing their best.
+All of this requires leadership and management skills.

 While being a good leader is important in team building, so is being a good team player.
 You can help build a strong team by showing the team what it means to work well in a group.